 Finishing in sherry casks can be a double-edge sword.
 For a base spirit with substantial character, it brings in additional notes and sweetness.
 But for a delicate base spirit, it can drown out the subtleties that provide identity (see for example my recent review of Westland American single malts).

-On the whole, I find this treatment has added rather than subtracted from the standard 12 yo expression.
+Perrsonally, I find this treatment has added rather than subtracted from the standard 12 yo expression.
 In a structured tasting alongside the 12 yo, this would be a great way to showcase the effect of additional sherry finishing.
 The higher ABV here (46% on the Lustau, compared to 40% on the 12 yo) is also helping with a greater flavour experience overall on the Lustau.
-Head-to-head, I suspect most would prefer the Lustau (I know I do).
+Head-to-head, I expect most would prefer the Lustau (I know I do).

 As an aside to how quaffable this new expression is, I actually drained the glass before I thought to add water!
 So I had to pour a second one to experiment. 😉 Water quickly dulls the nose, and if anything accentuates the solvent note.
 In the mouth, it further lightens the mouthfeel and doesn’t bring out anything new.
 Fairly neutral on the finish.
 As a result, I recommend you sample Lustau neat.

-The persistent bitterness in the finish of the 12 yo was always a bit of a turn-off for me – and so, I personally rank it a little lower than the Meta-Critic average.
-Although there are only a few reviews of the Lustau so far, the average score presented here is in keeping with what I would give this expression.
+The persistent bitterness in the finish of the 12 yo was always a bit of a turn-off for me on that expression (and so, I personally ranked it a little lower than the Meta-Critic average).
+Although there are only a few reviews of the Lustau so far, the average score presented here is quite high, and in keeping with what I would give this expression.
 Nice to see a NAS expression that brings something new to the table!

-There aren’t many reviews of this one out there yet, but I recommend you check out Jonny of Whisky Advocate and Ruben of Whisky Notes for very positive reviews.
+There aren’t many reviews of this one out there yet, but I recommend you check out Josh the Whiskey Jug, Jonny of Whisky Advocate and Ruben of Whisky Notes for very positive reviews.
 Richard of the Whiskey Reviewer gives it a below average score for the class.